acw414/eLISA/README.md

 ```
 module load R
 ```
 Please follow the instructions above in order to install the originr package and then quit R.

+There are a number of **requirements for the input file** that, if not met, could impact eLISA's performance:
+- The file must be a .txt file of eDNA sample reads and taxonomic data (see /Vignette/sampleinput_Fish_taxonomy_file.txt for an example)
+- The file must be organized into columns
+- The taxonomic data in the final column must use semicolons (;) to seperate taxonomic ranks
+- The name of the input file cannot have the string "column" in it

 ## Instructions